Pickleball Paddle Buying Guide

 • The ONIX Graphite Z5 Pickleball Paddle, which retails for $99.99, is the most popular paddle in the ONIX line because of its outstanding touch and control.
 The Z5 is the best pickleball paddle for intermediate and beginner players.

-Best Paddle for Control:
+Best Pickleball Paddles for Control:

 • The ONIX Outbreak features a graphite face reinforced by TeXtreme Technology, which increases stiffness and strength, giving players pinpoint control

-Types of Paddles:
+Types of Pickleball Paddles:

 • Wooden paddles are more for entry level, they are heavier and less expensive.